Rating: G (I'm not sure.)

 He interrupted her.
 "Wait a minute.
 You've been in L.A. all summer and you just decided to stop by?
 Why did you come here, Buffy?"

-With her best Angelus smirk, Buffy replied as she walked out of the door, "Maybe The Powers That Be sent me."
+With her best Angelus smirk, Buffy replied before she walked out of the door, "Maybe The Powers That Be sent me."

 Please send feedback.